 When someone dies without leaving a will, this is called 'intestacy'.
-In these situations, the Administration Act 1969 applies.
-Any property or assets will be distributed to surviving family members according to the rules of the Act.
+Once it has been established that there is no will (by following the process described elsewhere on this page) any property or assets will be distributed to surviving family members according to the rules of the Administration Act 1969.

 The basic order of priority in terms of who will inherit the deceased's estate is as follows:

 - spouse, civil union partner, or de facto partner,

 - uncles and aunts.

 If there are no living relatives the deceased’s estate goes to the State.
 More information about this is on the NZ Law website.

 The person who has the role of distributing the estate according to the above rules is called the “administrator”, and you can read more about this role on our Administering an estate page.

 People have the right to challenge the distribution of an intestate estate just like they have the right to challenge the distribution of an estate under a will.
 Read on for more information about challenging a will.

 Back to top